mjteo95/GEO1003-Shared_Notes/docs/content/notes/crs/terrestrial_reference_frames_systems-long.md

 **ITRF: International Terrestrial Reference Frames** are realisations of the ITRS.
 They publish updates every ~1-6 years.
 Due to the movement of tectonic plates, the differences between each iteration can be multiple centimetres to decimetres.
 Two examples are ITRF2014 and ITRF2020 (NB: Frame != epoch, e.g. ITRF2014@2022.90).
 These updates reflect:

-* Improved precision of the station positions $r$($t$0) and velocities 𝐫̇ due to the availability of a longer period of observations, which is particularly important for the velocities,
+* Improved precision of the station positions $r$($t$0) and velocities $r$ due to the availability of a longer period of observations, which is particularly important for the velocities,

 * Improved datum definition due to the availability of more observations and better models,